amarh/openPLM/trunk/docs/architecture.rst

     * all common functions are in the :mod:`~plmapp.base_views` module
     * classical HTML views are in the :mod:`~plmapp.views.main` module
     * ajax views are in the :mod:`~plmapp.views.ajax` module
-    * views that handle the HTTP/Json api are ine the :mod:`~plmapp.views.api` module
+    * views that handle the HTTP/Json api are in the :mod:`~plmapp.views.api` module

 Resources: